es Labeled Chessboard .black { background-color: #b58863; } Labeled Chessboard

 Example 1: About 2,000 years ago, the ancient Greek engineer Philo of Byzantium came up with what may be the earliest design for a thermometer: a hollow sphere filled with air and water, connected by tube to an open-air pitcher.
 The idea was that air inside the sphere would expand or contract as it was heated or cooled, pushing or pulling water into the tube.
 In the second century A.D., the Greek-born Roman physician Galen created and may have used a thermometer-like device with a crude 9-degree scale, comprising four degrees of hot, four degrees of cold, and a “neutral” temperature in the middle.

-It wasn’t until the early 1600s that thermometry began to come into its own.
+It wasn’t until the early 1600s that thermometer began to come into its own.
 The famous Italian astronomer and physicist Galileo Galilei (1564--1642), or possibly his friend the physician Santorio, likely came up with an improved thermoscope around 1593: An inverted glass tube placed in a bowl full of water or wine.
 Santorio apparently used a device like this to test whether his patients had fevers.
 Shortly after the turn of the 17th century, English physician Robert Fludd also experimented with open-air wine thermometers.

 The first recorded instance of anyone thinking to create a universal scale for thermoscopes was in the early 1700s.
 In fact, two people had this idea at about the same time.
-One was a Danish astronomer named Ole Christensen Rømer, who had the idea to select two reference points—the boiling point of water and the freezing point of a saltwater mixture, both of which were relatively easy to recreate in different labs—and then divide the space between those two points into 60 evenly spaced degrees.
-The other was England’s revolutionary physicist and mathematician Isaac Newton, who announced his own temperature scale, in which 0 was the freezing point of water and 12 was the temperature of a healthy human body, the same year that Rømer did.
+One was a Danish astronomer named Ole Christensen Rømer (1644--1710), who had the idea to select two reference points—the boiling point of water and the freezing point of a saltwater mixture, both of which were relatively easy to recreate in different labs—and then divide the space between those two points into 60 evenly spaced degrees.
+The other was England’s revolutionary physicist and mathematician Isaac Newton (1643--1727), who announced his own temperature scale, in which 0 was the freezing point of water and 12 was the temperature of a healthy human body, the same year that Rømer did.
 (Newton likely developed this admittedly limited scale to help himself determine the boiling points of metals, whose temperatures would be far higher than 12 degrees.)

 After a visit to Rømer in Copenhagen, the Dutch-Polish physicist Daniel Fahrenheit (1686--1736) was apparently inspired to create his own scale, which he unveiled in 1724.
 His scale was more fine-grained than Rømer’s, with about four times the number of degrees between water’s boiling and freezing points.
 Fahrenheit is also credited as the first to use mercury inside his thermometers instead of wine or water.
 Though we are now fully aware of its toxic properties, mercury is an excellent liquid for indicating changes in temperature.